Birmingham Car Accident Lawyer

 - Driving under the influence of alcohol or drugs

 Injuries to the head, back, neck and chest are common in car accidents, but the severity varies depending on the circumstances of the accident.
 Here are common types of personal injuries that affect these areas:

 Head and Back Injuries

 - Traumatic Brain Injury (TBI) – One of the most serious types of car accident injuries, that can range from a mild concussion to a coma.
-Drivers and passengers alike are at risk of hitting their heads against steering wheels, dashboards, or windows in a collision.
+Drivers and passengers alike are at risk of hitting their heads against steering wheels, dashboards, or windows in a head-on collision.
 A traumatic brain injury of this magnitude can also lead to a loss of hearing, problems with vision, and skull fractures.
 Extensive treatment and long-term medical care may be a necessity after sustaining such brain injuries.

 - Spinal Cord Injury – Also a very serious car accident injury, which can cause paralysis or a loss of feeling in the arms, hands, legs or feet.
-Sustaining any damage to the spinal cord can cause significant nerve damage.
+Sustaining a spinal cord injury can cause significant nerve damage.

 - Herniated Disc – Less severe than a spinal cord injury, but it can irritate the nearby nerves possibly causing pain, numbness, tingling, and/or muscle weakness in an arm or leg.

 Neck and Chest Injuries

 - Whiplash – The most well-known injury resulting from a car wreck, caused by the sudden movement of the head and neck.
 Rear-end collisions are a major cause of this injury.
 Neck muscle and ligament damage can be caused, varying in severity, depending on the accident and the person’s health.
 Symptoms include neck pain and stiffness, loss of range of motion in the neck, headaches, shoulder, upper back or arms tenderness or pain, tingling or numbness in the arms, fatigue, and dizziness.
 They can last anywhere from a few weeks or in more severe cases a few months to several years.